SystemRDL/PeakRDL-regblock-vhdl/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+- [ ] I have verified this feature is unique to VHDL and not applicable to the upstream SystemVerilog repository (if not, please submit the feature request on the [upstream issue tracker](https://github.com/SystemRDL/PeakRDL-regblock/issues) instead).
-- [ ] I have reviewed this project's [contribution guidelines](https://github.com/SystemRDL/PeakRDL-regblock/blob/main/CONTRIBUTING.md)
+- [ ] I have reviewed this project's [contribution guidelines](https://github.com/SystemRDL/PeakRDL-regblock-vhdl/blob/main/CONTRIBUTING.md)

 **Describe the problem/limitation you think should be addressed** A clear and concise description of what the problem is.